MatthewClark2/SeminarProject/src/main/resources/prj.clark.alchemy/LanguageSpec.md

     // You can also import multiple attributes in a single line. from bar.barlib2 import (helpera, helperb)

-    // Note that using from ... import on modules is not legal. from bar import barlib2           // Illegal!
+    // Note that using from ... import on modules is legal. from bar import barlib2           // Legal!

-Using `importall` is identical to using `import`, though it isn't recommended for standard use.
+Using `importall` is nearly identical to using `import`, though it isn't recommended for standard use.
+By default, attributes beginning with an underscore aren't included when generating a module.
+However, using `importall` forces these attributes to be included as well.

 ## TODO